 Unfortunately, while the TurboWrite tech can help on the big sequential transfers, the 970 EVO isn’t offering much of a performance uplift when it comes to the 4k random read/write speeds.
 In fact, it looks like the random performance is about the same and sometimes marginally worse.
 Either way, it’s certainly not an unprecedented level of OS performance on offer.

 It also gets a bit toasty too.
-Though it never seemed to affect performance – the 970 EVO didn’t seem to throttle at all – it is noticeably warmer than the previous generation of drives.
+Though it never seemed to affect performance – the 970 EVO didn’t throttle at all – it is noticeably warmer than the previous generation of drives.
 Potentially those higher Phoenix clock speeds are to blame there.
 Y’know, the whole phoenix / flames shebang…